-Documentary sources were consulted to gain background information on the archaeological, architectural and cultural heritage landscape of the proposed development area.
+Documentary sources were consulted to gain background information on the archaeological and cultural heritage landscape of the proposed development area.

 Development Plans contain a catalogue of all the Protected Structures and archaeological sites within the county.
-The Dun Laoghaire Rathdown Development Plan (2016-2022) and Cherrywood Development Plan (2014) were consulted to obtain information on cultural heritage sites in and within the immediate vicinity of the proposed development area.
+The Dun Laoghaire Rathdown Development Plan (2022-2028) was consulted to obtain information on cultural heritage sites in and within the immediate vicinity of the proposed development area.